zamerman/beginner-projects/README.md

 - Find the appropriate project folder in the solutions directory in this repo
 - Click on the README.md file and edit it
 - Add a link to your solution in the solution section

-## Gitter Community
-Feel free to join us on our [Gitter channel](https://gitter.im/beginner-projects/Lobby) where we can code together, chat, and get help on just about anything.

 ## License and Credits
 I did not create any of these projects.
 I originally found them on [reddit](https://reddit.com/r/beginnerprojects) where they are maintained [here](https://docs.google.com/document/d/1TyqD2_oDtiQIh_Y55J5RfeA91JJECc97xYIKM112H9I/edit?usp=sharing), although I have since added new ones.